soyapo/Sixth-Assignment-Advanced-Multithreading/README.md

 - **Code Quality**: Your code should be well-structured, readable, and efficient.
 Proper use of Java conventions, including variable naming, class structure, and comments, will also be considered.

+- Don’t forget to answer the question in the Monte Carlo task within the report file.

+- Your Banking System code must pass all the provided tests.

 - Total: 100 points
     - 🧠 Theoretical Questions – 20 points
-    - 💻 Practical Task 1 (Monte Carlo) – 50 points
+    - 🧮 Practical Task 1 (Monte Carlo) – 50 points
-    - 📊 Practical Task 2 (Banking System) – 30 points
+    - 🏦 Practical Task 2 (Banking System) – 30 points
     - 🌟 Bonus Tasks – Up to 10 extra points

 ## Submission ⌛